jadzeidan/user-guides/bitbox02/Getting-started/unboxing.md

 ## Packaging

-Before you start using your device, please make sure that the vacuum bag is still sealed.
+Before you start using your BitBox02, please make sure that the vacuum bag is still sealed.

-Here is a photo of what it should look like.
+Here is a photo of what it should look like:

 ![alt text]({% link assets/images/BitBox02/06_bb02_vac.png %}){:height="300" width="300"}
 ![alt text]({% link assets/images/BitBox02/06_bb02_btc_vac.png %}){:height="300" width="300"}